Malicious MCP Server Detection — ShipSafe

 What ShipSafe Detects

-- ✓MCP server configurations pointing to untrusted or suspicious servers
+- ✓MCP server configurations pointing to untrusted or suspicious remote servers

-- ✓Prompt injection payloads hidden in CLAUDE.md and .cursorrules files
+- ✓Prompt injection payloads hidden in CLAUDE.md, .cursorrules, and .windsurfrules files — including invisible HTML comments and Unicode tricks

-- ✓Credential theft patterns in git hooks (pre-commit, post-checkout)
+- ✓Credential theft patterns in git hooks (pre-commit, post-checkout, post-merge) — curl/wget to external servers, reading SSH keys or AWS credentials

-- ✓Suspicious npm postinstall scripts that download or execute remote code
+- ✓Suspicious npm postinstall, preinstall, and prepare scripts that download or execute remote code

-- ✓Data exfiltration patterns (curl/wget to external servers in hooks)
+- ✓Data exfiltration patterns: piping env, cat ~/.ssh/id_rsa, or base64-encoded payloads to external servers

 Example: Vulnerable Code